 Cremation is the process of reducing a dead body to its basic elements through the intense heat and direct flame of a crematorium chamber, converting the corpse to cremains.
 Then, the ashes will be collected and saved in a sealed urn with a plaque with the personal information of the deceased person, or collected and kept to be scattered later in an outdoor venue.

-Among the advantages of cremation we find optimizazion of common areas and the costs reduction.
+Among the advantages of cremation we find optimizazion of common areas.
 Cremation is not a denial of the traditional funeral, but a way of bodily disposition from which we can choose.

 In the first option, the pets are cremated alone.
 The ashes are collected in a cinerary urn to be preserved by the owner or scattered in an open space.